PierrickPochelu/Benchmark_Anomaly_Detection_On_Timeseries/README.md

 ```

 #![Large-scale anomaly detection](mosaic.png)
-clic on it for better view: timeseries name, F1-score, and detection/groundtruth.
+Click on it for a better view: time series name, F1-score, and detection/ground truth.

 Legend:
 - grey: training split